JulienBe/lawn-and-mower/README.md

 - `no arguments` : `java --enable-preview -jar deliverables/chosen.jar`.
 It will then run the given example and any file located at `/opt/lawn_and_mower/inputs/`
 - `file as argument` : add for example `"test_inputs/huge_lawn"` after the previous run command.
 Will **not** run files located at the default input folder

+### rest api

+The very cleverly named branch put-api-to-rest contains a version with a basic rest api.

+It deploys to port `8080` on `/mow`

+You add a json representing the test you want to run, and it gets added to the pool.

+When

 ### Docker

 You can run the docker image and mount a volume pointing to your files: `docker run -v path_inputs:/opt/lawn_and_mower/inputs/ julienbe/lawn-and-mower:1.0.0`

+The 1.1.0 image is the one running with the rest api and not the cli.
+It deploys internally on port `8080`.
+Run it with `docker run -p 25852:8080 julienbe/lawn-and-mower:1.1.0`

+- Add an input to the list: `curl -X POST -H 'Content-Type: application/json' -i http://localhost:25852/mow --data '{"lawn":"5 5","mowers":[{"coord":"1 2 N","instructions":"LFLFLFLFF"},{"coord":"3 3 E","instructions":"FFRFFRFRRF"}]}'`
+- Get the result with a simple `curl http://localhost:25852/mow`

 ### Output